snapADDY/databank/README.md

 # Databank

-Databank is a modern and simple Python library for making raw SQL queries.
+Databank is a modern and easy-to-use Python library for making raw SQL queries in a multi-threaded environment.

-No ORM, no race conditions, no frills.
-Easy to use.
+No ORM, no frills.
+Thread-safe.
 Only raw SQL queries and safe parameter binding.
 Built on top of [SQLAlchemy](https://www.sqlalchemy.org/).

 ## Installation